 I set up an advice before org-capture to make sure org-gtd and org-capture are loaded, which triggers the setup of the templates above.

 I use LeanPub for self-publishing my books.
-Fortunately, it is possible to export from org-mode to both LeanPub-flavored Markdown and Markua, the new preferred Leanpub markup format, so I can use Org for writing the text and simply export it in the correct format and structure needed by Leanpub.
+Fortunately, it is possible to export from org-mode to both LeanPub-flavored Markdown and Markua, so I can use Org for writing the text and simply export it in the correct format and structure needed by Leanpub.

 When I decided to use org-mode to write my books, I looked around for existing modules and code.
 Here are some of the resources I found:

-I highly recommend using Markua rather than Markdown, as it is the future that Leanpub is guaranteed to support in the future, and where most of the new features are being developed.
+I highly recommend using Markua rather than Markdown, as it is the format that Leanpub is guaranteed to support in the future, and where most of the new features are being developed.

 With this setup, I can write my book in org-mode (I usually keep a single book.org file at the top of my repository), and then call the corresponding “Book” export commands.
 The manuscript directory, as well as the corresponding Book.txt and other necessary files are created and populated automatically.